Dino-1337/SEMRAG-Chat/README.md

 ---

-## 📌 Answer Format
+## Answer Format

 Each response includes:
-- **Synthesized answer**
+- Synthesized answer
-- **Top citations** (chunks)
+- Top citations (chunks with similarity scores)
-- **Search metadata**:
+- Search metadata:
-  - local vs global matches
+  - Local vs global matches
-  - entities involved
+  - Entities involved
-  - communities used
+  - Communities used

-This ensures **transparency and traceability**.
+This ensures transparency and traceability.

 ---

-## 🛡️ Hallucination Control
+## Hallucination Control

 The system is designed to:
-- ✅ Never use external knowledge
+- Never use external knowledge
-- ✅ Clearly state when the corpus is insufficient
+- Clearly state when the corpus is insufficient
-- ✅ Distinguish between:
+- Distinguish between:
   - Author's arguments
   - Theories the author explicitly rejects

----

-## 🔬 Intended Use

-- Academic research
-- Digital humanities
-- Political philosophy analysis
-- Explainable AI demonstrations
-- RAG system experimentation

----

-## 🚧 Limitations

-- Answers are limited to the provided corpus
-- Not intended for general-purpose QA
-- PDF quality affects extraction accuracy

----

-## 📜 License

-This project is intended for educational and research purposes.

----

-## ✨ Acknowledgements

-- **SEMRAG Research Paper** — architecture and methodology
-- **SentenceTransformers**
-- **spaCy**
-- **NetworkX**
-- **Ollama**
-- **Mistral AI**

----

-## 📬 Contact

-For questions or collaboration, open an issue or reach out via GitHub.